-In order for an HT beamformer to calculate an appropriate steering matrix for transmit spatial processing when transmitting to a specific HT beamformee, the HT beamformer needs to have an accurate estimate of the channel over which it is transmitting.
+In order for an HT beamformer to calculate an appropriate steering matrix for transmit spatial processing wtransmitting to a specific HT beamformee, the HT beamformer needs to have an accurate estimate of the channel over which it is transmitting.
 Two methods of calculation are defined as follows:

 Implicit feedback: When using implicit feedback, the beamformer receives long training symbols transmitted by the HT beamformee, which allow the MIMO channel between the HT beamformee and HT beamformer to be estimated.
 If the channel is reciprocal, the HT beamformer can use the training symbols that it receives from the HT beamformee to make a channel estimate suitable for computing the transmit steering matrix.
 Generally, calibrated radios in MIMO systems can improve reciprocity.
 See 9.29.2.